Weakly Hadamard diagonalizable graphs and Quantum State Transfer: Weakly Hadamard diagonalizable graphs

 where $\Lambda'=\text{diag}(0,\lambda_2+n,\ldots,\lambda_n+n,2n,\lambda_2+n,\ldots,\lambda_n+n)$.
 Further, if $X$ is WHD, then so are $X\sqcup X$ and $X\vee X$. \end{theorem}

-\begin{proof} Let $S=[\textbf{1},\ldots,\textbf{x}_n]$ such that $\Lambda_X=S^{-1}L(X)S$ and $\Lambda_Y=S^{-1}L(Y)S$, where $\Lambda_X$ and $\Lambda_Y$ are diagonal matrices.
+\begin{proof} Let $S=[\mathbf{1},\ldots,\mathbf{x}_n]$ such that $\Lambda_X=S^{-1}L(X)S$ and $\Lambda_Y=S^{-1}L(Y)S$, where $\Lambda_X$ and $\Lambda_Y$ are diagonal matrices.
 Since $L(X\vee Y)= $, where $\mathbf{J}$ is the square all-ones matrix of appropriate size, one checks that

-Note that the $(u,v)$ entry of $S^{-1}\textbf{J}S$ is given by $\textbf{e}_u^TS^{-1}\textbf{J}S\textbf{e}_v=\textbf{e}_u^TS^{-1}\textbf{J}\textbf{x}_v$.
-By assumption of the columns of $S$ being orthogonal to $\textbf{1}$, we have $\textbf{J}\textbf{x}_v=0$ unless $v=1$.
-Now, note that $S^{-1}$ has first row equal to $\frac{1}{n}\textbf{1}$, and the rest are orthogonal to $\textbf{1}$.
+Note that the $(u,v)$ entry of $S^{-1}\mathbf{J}S$ is given by $\mathbf{e}_u^TS^{-1}\mathbf{J}S\mathbf{e}_v=\mathbf{e}_u^TS^{-1}\mathbf{J}\mathbf{x}_v$.
+By assumption of the columns of $S$ being orthogonal to $\mathbf{1}$, we have $\mathbf{J}\mathbf{x}_v=0$ unless $v=1$.
+Now, note that $S^{-1}$ has first row equal to $\frac{1}{n}\mathbf{1}$, and the rest are orthogonal to $\mathbf{1}$.
 Thus, if $v = 1$, then we obtain

-Consequently, the $(u,v)$ entry of $S^{-1}\textbf{J}S$ is equal to $n$ whenever $u=v=1$ and 0 otherwise.
+Consequently, the $(u,v)$ entry of $S^{-1}\mathbf{J}S$ is equal to $n$ whenever $u=v=1$ and 0 otherwise.
 This implies that $\Lambda'$ is diagonal if and only if $\Lambda_X=\Lambda_Y$, i.e., $X=Y$.
 In particular, if $X=Y$, then one checks that $\Lambda'=(0,\lambda_2+n,\ldots,\lambda_n+n,2n,\lambda_2+n,\ldots,\lambda_n+n)$.
 The same argument applies to $X\sqcup Y$. \end{proof}

 We note that Theorem \ref{thm:join} applies to both connected and disconnected graphs as long as the hypothesis about the matrix $S$ is satisfied.
 Moreover, we already know from Proposition \ref{comp} that $X\sqcup Y$ is always WHD whenever $X$ and $Y$ are.
-However, notice that the matrix $ $ in (\ref{union1}) diagonalizing $L(X\sqcup Y)$ can only be transformed to $ $ via column operations if and only if the eigenvalues of $L(X)$ and $L(Y)$ having the $j$th column of $S[1]$ as their eigenvector are equal for each $j$, i.e., $X=Y$.
+Now, notice that the matrix $ $ in (\ref{union1}) diagonalizing $L(X\sqcup Y)$ can only be transformed to $ $ via column operations if and only if the eigenvalues of $L(X)$ and $L(Y)$ having the $j$th column of $S[1]$ as their eigenvector are equal for each $j$.
+Equivalently, $X=Y$.
 This shows that $ $ cannot diagonalize $L(X\sqcup Y)$ whenever $X\neq Y$.

 For any integer $k\geq 2$, let $Z_k=X\vee\ldots \vee X$ denoted the $k$-fold join of $X$ with itself.
 More generally, if $X$ is a connected weighted WHD, then for all integers $k\geq 2$, $Z_k$ is also weighted WHD by \cite[Lemma 4.3]{adm2021}.
 The next result follows from Theorem \ref{thm:join} by induction.